5 Reasons to Visit Andaman Islands in 2020

 Many people describe the Andamans as an “India in miniature”.
 All the major faiths are represented: Hinduism, Sikhism, Christianity and Islam, but there is no religious tension.
 Inter-marriage is common, and religious festivals tend to be an opportunity for the whole community to celebrate together.
 On the smaller islands you will experience this, and be made to feel most welcome.
 Nowadays many of the islanders are Bengali settlers from the time of partition with Bangladesh, but there are people from different areas of North and South India, and the main languages are Hindi, Bengali, Tamil and of course English.

 In the Andamans you can escape the hustle and bustle of modern life and relax to a gentler pace.
 The tourist industry is not developed to the stage where it intrudes on your enjoyment: if you are looking for souvenirs, there are few to be had, but the beaches are entirely free of sales people or hawkers, and you can relax in complete peace.
+The peace and calmness that you find in parts of Andaman is unmatched and this experiences puts it on our list of reasons to visit Andaman.
 To enjoy the simple life, with good food (especially seafood!) and service, you can find some truly delightful places to stay.